opentofu/manifesto/README.md

-# OpenTF Manifesto
+# OpenTofu Manifesto

-OpenTF's goal is to ensure Terraform remains truly open source and proposes returning it to a fully open license.
+OpenTofu's goal is to ensure Terraform remains truly open source and proposes returning it to a fully open license.
 We urge HashiCorp to reconsider and switch Terraform back to an open source license, avoiding fragmentation of the community.

-For further details and the full text of the manifesto, you can visit the [OpenTF website](https://opentf.org).
+For further details and the full text of the manifesto, you can visit the [OpenTofu website.](https://opentofu.org/).

-## The OpenTF fork
+## The OpenTofu fork

-The OpenTF repo is now publicly available at https://github.com/opentffoundation/opentf.
-For more context on the current status of the fork, the roadmap, and the path to a stable release, see https://opentf.org/fork.
+The OpenTofu repo is now publicly available at https://github.com/opentofu/opentofu.
+For more context on the current status of the fork, the roadmap, and the path to a stable release, see https://opentofu.org/fork.

 ## Contact